 Adding color to the kitchen is one of the most important elements of kitchen designing and remodeling.
 Whether your dream kitchen consists of a cozy farmhouse eatery, a contemporary bistro, or a traditional dining area, the creativity to use and add color in a budget-friendly way is very important.

 Renovating the kitchen with color can be elaborate or easy depending on your own plans.
-Make a plan of the design first.
+Make a plan for the design first.
 What are your intentions?
-Do you want a complete overhaul of color or simply introducing splashes of additional hues to the space?
+Do you want a complete overhaul of color or simply introducing splashes of additional hues to space?
 Examine the surface of your kitchen to determine what needs to be done for designing and remodeling.
 You can paint the cabinetry in an array of decorative finishes.
 For e.g., soft, whitewashed cabinet fronts can evoke a coastal cottage, while deep-toned, distressed finishes can make a mountain retreat out of an ordinary kitchen.
 This is a great color combination for most kitchen designs.

 You can create a monochromatic scheme by mimicking the color of the countertop, cabinetry, and wall covering.
 You can paint the backsplash with a deeper color than the cabinetry and personalize it with stenciled motifs.
 This will add a powerful contrast to the kitchen.
 You can also customize kitchen surfaces with painted freehand techniques, such as stripes.
 This will enhance the look and feel of the kitchen.

 Make sure not to overlook any kitchen design element.
-Keep focus on all elements in the kitchen including the cabinetry, ceiling, floor and window coverings, moldings, and trim.
+Keep the focus on all elements in the kitchen including the cabinetry, ceiling, floor and window coverings, moldings, and trim.
 Make a color scheme for all elements to add dynamic color to the kitchen space.
 Giving attention to all the elements can add some interesting spark of color to the kitchen.
 Try to explore the possibility of painting the chandelier hanging over the dining table, drawer and cabinet pulls, or the unfinished wooden microwave storage cart.
 You can perk up inexpensive shelving by painting trim, or highlight hanging plate and pot racks with the application of an unusual paint finish and color combination.

 There is stiff completion among manufacturers when it comes to high-quality kitchen paints.
 For kitchen cabinets, you can go for high-gloss latex paints.
 Designing, remodeling or refreshing your kitchen with color can have a major impact with a minor outlay of time and money regardless of the fact that what surfaces you decide to paint.